CIRCOR International (NYSE:CIR) Issues FY 2021 Earnings Guidance

 CIRCOR International (NYSE:CIR) updated its FY 2021 earnings guidance on Friday.
 The company provided EPS guidance of $1.690-$1.740 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.120.
 The company issued revenue guidance of $765.54 million-$781.00 million, compared to the consensus revenue estimate of $803.96 million.

-CIRCOR International (NYSE:CIR) last released its earnings results on Friday, November 12th.
-The industrial products company reported $0.50 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.56 by ($0.06).
-CIRCOR International had a negative net margin of 4.61% and a positive return on equity of 18.58%.
-During the same quarter in the prior year, the business posted $0.36 EPS.
-As a group, sell-side analysts anticipate that CIRCOR International will post 1.73 earnings per share for the current fiscal year.

 An institutional investor recently raised its position in CIRCOR International stock.
-Bank of New York Mellon Corp boosted its holdings in shares of CIRCOR International, Inc. (NYSE:CIR) by 2.4% in the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 178,032 shares of the industrial products company’s stock after buying an additional 4,217 shares during the quarter.
-Bank of New York Mellon Corp owned approximately 0.88% of CIRCOR International worth $5,877,000 at the end of the most recent quarter.
+BNP Paribas Arbitrage SA boosted its holdings in CIRCOR International, Inc. (NYSE:CIR) by 178.3% during the third quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 19,502 shares of the industrial products company’s stock after acquiring an additional 12,495 shares during the period.
+BNP Paribas Arbitrage SA owned about 0.10% of CIRCOR International worth $644,000 at the end of the most recent quarter.
 94.27% of the stock is currently owned by institutional investors.

 CIRCOR International, Inc engages in the provision of mission-critical flow control products and services for the Industrial and Aerospace & Defense markets.
 It operates through the following segments: Aerospace & Defense, and Industrial.
 The Aerospace and Defense segment is a diversified flow control technology platform.